yellucs/micro-linux-cleaner/README.md

 # Tiny Linux Cleaner (TLC)
- Update/upgrade and clean your Linux based PC with this tiny python script.
+ Update/upgrade and clean your Linux based PC with this tiny script.
- This script will perform Linux apt fixes automatically to easily recover from a system crash.
+ TLC will perform Linux apt fixes automatically to easily recover from a system crash.
  It will also update repositories, upgrade your packages, and even remove any unused packages.
- Just by running one python script :)

 #### Requirments
    * Python3